Military of Carthage: Infantry

-Though native Carthaginian hoplite infantry could be fielded and was, it had been largely replaced by allied and mercenary infantry by the time of the first Punic war.
-Carthaginian infantry was made up of Libyans armed with one or two short spears that could be thrown, linothorax armor, bronze helmets, iberian style swords, and an aspis shield that was later replaced by a flat, oval shield gripped in the center.
-It was called a scutum in the western mediterranean and a thureos in the east.
-The shield change probably came as a result of prolonged experience with the more flexible Gallic, Ligurian, Italian, and Iberian mercenaries that had been using such shields for centuries prior.
+Though native Carthaginian hoplite infantry could be fielded and was, it had been largely replaced by allied and mercenary infantry by the time of the First Punic War.
+Carthaginian infantry was made up of Libyans armed with one or two short spears that could be thrown, linothorax armor, bronze helmets, Iberian-style swords, and an aspis shield that was later replaced by a flat, oval shield gripped in the center.
+It was called a scutum in the western Mediterranean and a thureos in the east.
+The shield change probably came as a result of prolonged experience with the more flexible Gallic, Ligurian, Italian, and Iberian mercenaries who had been using such shields for centuries prior.

-Iberian warriors serving Carthage were split into scutari heavy infantry and caetrati light infantry, named so after their shields, the Caetra being a round buckler.
+Iberian warriors serving Carthage were split into scutari heavy infantry and caetrati light infantry, named so after their shields, the caetra being a round buckler.
 They also wielded all iron soliferra javelins and falcata swords.
 Gallic and Ligurian footmen were armed with similar tall shields, chain mail, and bronze helmets, but carried heavier spears and longer, straighter swords.